Overview

 Example: job.contact.scored Payload

-Thepayload contains the complete Contact object with all fields.
+Thepayload.contact contains the complete Contact object with all fields.
 Here’s an example with commonly used fields:

-The complete Contact object includes 60+ fields covering contact details, up to 5 phone numbers with status/type/country, address information, company firmographics, and more.
-See the ContactWebhookPayload schema in the API Reference for the exhaustive field list.
+The complete Contact object includes 60+ fields covering contact details, phone numbers, address information, company firmographics, and more.
+Phone data is provided in the canonical

 Every webhook request includes anX-TitanX-Signature header containing an HMAC-SHA256 signature.
 You must verify this signature to ensure the request came from TitanX and hasn’t been tampered with.